 HOW MUCH DOES A WELL COST?

-It depends.
 Wells vary greatly in price, based on the availability of qualified drillers, the depth of the well, the kind of well, the location, and several other factors.
 We get a price quote from every well before it is sponsored.
-Here are some samples as of January 2013:
+Here are some samples of average costs:

 Malawi - $8000